CBD Oil for Parkinson’s: Benefits, Dosage, and Side Effects

 Some studies conducted on animals even indicate that CBD could prevent PD.
 However, the FDA hasn’t approved cannabis as a treatment for Parkinson’s disease yet.

 What helps with Parkinson's tremors?

 The usual treatment for tremors can range from first-line medication (levodopa and dopamine agonists) to second-line medications, such as clozapine, clonazepam, or propranolol.

-According to people who have used CBD oil for Parkinson’s disease, a combination of both THC and CBD is considered the most effective in the treatment of PD symptoms, rather than using just one of them.
+Full-spectrum oil — THC and CBD are considered the most effective in treating PD symptoms, rather than using just one of them.

 CBD oil for Parkinson’s containing both THC and CBD can help with dyskinesia, or involuntary muscle movement, which usually occurs as a side-effect of traditional treatment for Parkinson’s.